kitamado/kitamado.github.io/_posts/2020-02-01-How-to-use-simply-jekyll-features-on-your-website.md

 > {:.medium .serif .oblique}
 > Some text here that needs to be enlarged

-Other common classes are .boxit that is used to wrap the text, .disable-user-select to disallow users from being able to select a particular piece of text by selecting it, etc. There are more classes like these which you can see in the file `style.css`.
+Other common classes are [[.boxit::highlight]] that is used to wrap the text, [[.disable-user-select::highlight]] to disallow users from being able to select a particular piece of text by selecting it, etc. There are more classes like these which you can see in the file `style.css`.
 Once you figure out which class to use, all you have to do is just add the class before the text you want inside a curl brace like this ​{:\<classnames-with-dot-prepended-to-them>​}

 ### 8. Other implicit features.